preqon/neurosparks-gtec-hack/README.md

 filtering between 8 and 30 Hz.

-More specific frequency band analysis, and better stimulus artefact removal could be improved to match accuracy performance described in the paper.
+More specific frequency band analysis, and better stimulus artefact removal could be added to match accuracy performance described in the paper.

-It's possible as well in this time frame that steps in CSP feature extraction and LDA classification were missed.
+It's possible as well, in this time frame, that steps in CSP feature extraction and LDA classification were missed.
 Comments explain what was done throughout, and may identify discrepancies with the paper or with better methods out there.

 #### LogReg + RF + GB

-Being short on time, preprocessing/feature extraction was altogether skipped, with raw EEG data being used for these ML methods.
+Being short on time, preprocessing/feature extraction were altogether skipped, with raw EEG data being used for these ML methods.

 ## How to Interact With This Repo